-The decision of whether to escalate a fight against an interacting partner can depend on the size of the partner’s badge, the dependency is determined by the focal’s experiences through a learning process.
+The decision of whether to escalate a fight against an interacting partner can depend on the size of the partner’s badge, with the dependency being determined by the focal’s experiences through a learning process.
 We implement learning using the actor-critic approach from reinforcement learning (RL) theory (Sutton and Barto 2018; Quiñones et al. 2019; Leimar and McNamara 2019).
 Individuals estimate the reward (pay-off) expected from interacting with partners of different badge sizes (the critic in RL terminology).
 After each interaction they update the estimate of reward proportionally to the difference between their current estimate and the observed reward (prediction error δ) and to the speed of learning (A).
 Furthermore, individuals express different probabilities of retreating/attacking depending on the badge size of their opponent (the actor in RL).
 They update the probability of retreating/attacking up or down depending on whether retreating/attacking leads to an increase in the reward estimation.
-So, if a focal individual decides to escalate a fight against an individual with small badge and this leads to an increase in the reward estimation, then the focal individual will increase the probability of escalating fights with individuals of small badges in the future.
+Thus, if a focal individual decides to escalate a fight against an individual with small badge and this leads to an increase in the reward estimation, then the focal individual will increase the probability of escalating fights with individuals of small badges in the future.

 Given that badge size is a real number between 0 and 1, there are infinitely many badge sizes.
 Thus, the reward estimation, as well as the probability of retreating/attacking, must be generalized across different values.
 To implement generalization we use the linear function approximation method based on radial basis functions (Sutton and Barto 2018).
 Specifically, we pick c feature centres, which are evenly spaced values along the badge size interval ([0,1]) where the updates are focused.
-For the sake of simplicity we keep the location of these feature centres constant and the same for all individuals, the are stored in the vector b .
+For simplicity we keep the location of these feature centres constant and the same for all individuals, the are stored in the vector b .
 Each of these feature centres is associated with a weight for reward estimation and tendency to play retreat in a given interaction.
-The reward estimation and the tendency to retreat are calculated (in every interaction) as the sum of the weights associated with each feature centre, weighted by the response triggered by the feature (Fig. B, dots represent the feature weights).
+The reward estimation and the tendency to retreat are calculated in every interaction as the sum of the weights associated with each feature centre, weighted by the response triggered by the feature (Fig. B, dots represent the feature weights).
 The response of each feature centre diminishes as a Gaussian function with the distance between the feature centre and the badge size of the partner (Fig. B, grey line).
 Formally, the reward estimation R when the focal individual (i) faces individual j is given by,

 where xz is the weight of feature centre z on the reward estimation; and θ is the width of the generalization function.
 Similarly, the tendency to retreat is given by the sum of feature weights associated with the actor, and the probability is obtained by applying a logistic transformation (Fig. B, black line).
 So formally, the log-odds to retreat when facing individual j is